Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 Crash of master
 ---------------

 A crash of the ``mysqld`` process, on either the master or the slave should cause Pacemaker to restart it .
 If the restart are normal, there's no need for the master role to switch over.
+If there are more than one crash in a one hour span, a failover will occur.

 Kill of MySQL no restart